Al-Zoraiki-Mohammed/data-analysis-on-fifa23-dataset/README.md

 ## Dataset

 The analysis is performed on the publicly available **FIFA 23 dataset**, which includes detailed attributes for thousands of players and their respective teams.

+## Run
+To run this jupyter notebook in your local **env** sucessfully, please consider the below comands first:) python -m venv .venv source .venv/bin/activate # or activate.ps1 on Windows pip install -r requirements.txt